Four Years After Sanctification

 The third area is the emotions.
 I knew the joy of the Lord since He saved me.
 I enjoyed the Lord, my family, and my life for over a decade.
 But before sanctification, the presence of sin was like a cloud on my emotional sky, a continual pressure robbing my joy.

-Sin may feel good for a moment, but its presence is accompanied with unhappiness.
+Sin may feel good for a moment, but its presence is accompanied by unhappiness.
 When the Lord delivers us from sin, this unhappiness also goes away, and we enjoy life with Him even more.

 These past four years were definitely better than the previous ones.
 But there is still more with the Lord.
 That’s what I am after.
 His Word still holds true: “He who has begun a good work in you, will perform it until the day of Jesus Christ” (Philippians 1:6).
 Amen.